taybenlor/runno/packages/wasi/WASIX-PLAN.md

   ```
   Internally it translates socket-level calls (`connect`, `send`, `recv`)
   into Fetch-style request/response pairs and parses HTTP on the wire.
+  Because the handlers return Promises, `HTTPProvider` is
-  Hosts that need raw TCP still implement `SocketsProvider` directly.
+  **async-capable** and usable only on `WASIXWorkerHost`.
+Hosts that need
+  raw TCP implement `SocketsProvider` (or its async variant) directly.
 - **`FileSystemProvider`.** Promotes the existing `WASIDrive` from an
   internal implementation detail to a public provider.
-Hosts can swap it
+Sync by default
+  (today's in-memory drive); an `AsyncFileSystemProvider` variant ships for
-  wholesale — e.g. to back files with IndexedDB or a server sync protocol —
+  hosts backing files with IndexedDB or a server sync protocol (worker-only).
-  without touching `fd_*` syscalls.
-Default: today's in-memory drive.
 - **`ConsoleTTYProvider` (implements `TTYProvider`).** Reflects the
   existing `isTTY` / `stdin` / `stdout` / `stderr` surface — what preview1
   hosts configure today, lifted into the provider model.
+Sync.

 Some raw interfaces are already at the right level and don't get an
 ergonomic wrapper: `ClockProvider`, `RandomProvider`, `ThreadsProvider`,